Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Insert Materials

 Microfibre: Fast absorption, affordable, cannot touch skin directly.
-Bamboo: Soft, good absorbency, slow to absorb.
-Hemp: Thinnest, most absorbent over time, slow to absorb initially.
+Bamboo: Soft, good absorbency, gentle on skin.
+Hemp: Thinnest, most absorbent over time, slow initial absorption.

 Combining a microfibre top layer with hemp underneath is a popular high-absorbency combination.